Behind Musikhjälpen's Record-Breaking Campaign: Creative Solutions on a Tight Schedule

-This year, Musikhjälpen broke records in both engagement and the money raised! ❤️
+This year, Musikhjälpen broke records in both engagement and money raised! ❤️

 (Musikhjälpen is a Swedish week-long live radio and TV broadcast.
-The mission is to create awareness of and fundraise for a hidden catastrophe.
-Money raised is granted to international projects within the cause.
-Campaign material link.)
+The mission is to create awareness and fundraise for a hidden catastrophe.)

 Here is a short behind-the-scenes clip showing what it really looks like when host Assia Dahir uses it in real life.